 To address imbalanced data in the dataset., characterized by uneven class distribution, we applied the Random undersampling technique.The successful application of Random undersampling underscored its effectiveness in mitigating imbalances within our dataset, thereby contributing to a more robust analysis of mortality prediction.

--model implamentation
+model implamentation

 we employed seven classical machine learning algorithms, namely Logistic Regression, Support Vector Machine (SVM), Decision Tree, k-Nearest Neighbors (KNN), Random Forest, Neural Network, and XGBoost.
 Utilizing the grid search technique from the Scikit-Learn library, we conducted a thorough exploration of hyperparameter space, creating optimized models with a 5-fold cross-validation strategy on the dataset.